christinalicence/stride/docs/README.md

 The thing that would worry me most about putting this project live is the potential for people to make lots of plans and build up the costs for using the AI API.
 I would look to solve this issue before making the site live.

 At the moment I also don't have proper email validation and security, which I would definitely implement if I were to put this project live to help with the security and potential for people to misuse the AI.

+I would not consider putting this project live without email verification, plan limiting or payment.